neatclass-workshop/neatclass-workshop.github.io/programme.md

 We are looking forward to an exciting mix of activities including invited speakers and paper presentations.
 All times shown below are UTC+3.

 * 14:00: Introductions
-* 14:05: Talk by Kiran Garimella
+* 14:05: Keynote: Kiran Garimella
 * 14:30: Paper #1:
 	* "Benchmark Evaluation for Tasks with Highly Subjective Crowdsourced Annotations: Case study in Argument Mining of Political Debates"
 * 14:50: Paper #2: